Mario Terán: Military career and execution of Guevara

 Terán joined the military sometime in 1959, at which time he was a sergeant in Company A of Bolivia's Manchego Regiment.

-Two years prior, Cuban Prime Minister Fidel Castro had sent Che Guevara overseas to foment left-wing revolutions in other countries.
+In April 1965, Che Guevara left Cuba on his own behest in order to foment socialist revolutions overseas.
 At this time he dropped off the radar and his whereabouts remained unknown until early 1967.
 At that time, Bolivian communist youth organizer Loyola Guzmán received a tip locating him in a remote small town near the Paraguay border.
 Guevara reportedly told Guzmán that he hoped to turn Bolivia into a beachhead for socialist revolutions in neighboring countries.
 In March of that year, intermittent fighting broke out between Bolivian armed forces and a mysterious group of guerrilla fighters.
 Rumors that the group was led by Guevara began to spread, and Bolivian army leaders resolved to capture him.
 During summer, local officials provided tips that helped Bolivian armed forces narrow down his position.
 Finally, on 8 October, Guevara surrendered to Commander Gary Prado Salmón after a shootout with Bolivian soldiers.

-Upon arresting Guevara, Prado had planned to send him to be court martialed.
-However, Bolivian President René Barrientos ordered his execution the next day.
+Upon arresting Guevara, Prado had planned to send him to be court martialed, but Bolivian President René Barrientos ordered his execution the next day.
 At around 11:30 a.m.
 9 October, Terán walked into the schoolhouse where Guevara was held prisoner and killed him with several shots from his M2 Carbine.
 Sources conflict on some details of the execution, including how Terán was selected to perform the act.
 Some sources state that Terán volunteered for the job.
 Other sources, including Guevara's brother, state that Terán was ordered by his superiors and that he was reluctant to shoot Guevara.

 Terán was later quoted as saying the event was "the worst moment of my life."

 After 30 years of military service, Terán retired as a senior warrant officer.